bbmokhtari/django-translations/docs/guide/admin.rst

 To make an admin translatable:

-1. Make sure the admin model is :ref:`translatable <translatable-models>`.
+1. Make sure the admin model is :ref:`translatable <models.Translatable>`.
 2. Inherit the admin from the :class:`~translations.admin.TranslatableAdmin`.

    .. literalinclude:: ../../sample/admin.py